Red-Hammer/most-starred-python-repos/README.md

 - Run `flask run` in your terminal and navigate to http://127.0.0.1:5000/
 - You will see an empty repository table.
 Go ahead and populate the data by clicking the 'Refresh Top Repos Button'
   - Without GitHub authentication, we can only run this 10 times per minute due to GitHub's rate limit.
 - You've got data now!
 Hooray!
-You can navigate to a repository's details page by clicking on it's name in the table.
+You can navigate to a repository's details page by clicking on its name in the table.

+## Pytest Unit Testing

+Once you complete the above steps, you can run the pytest unit tests by running `pytest` in your terminal

 ## Architecture Decisions and Rationale